Chapter 2: Safety and Traffic, Section 2: Traffic

 Coordinate with the district public information office to provide the public with advance information on project road closures, new road openings, traffic rerouting, and changes in traffic conditions available.
 Follow the district’s instructions for distributing news releases.
 For guidelines on publicizing information, refer to Section 1-206, “Relations With the Media and Traveling Public,” of this manual.

 Caltrans or the contractor prepares plans to provide unobstructed roadways.
-Periodic project safety audits should note deficient areas and provide recommendations for the contractor to correct those deficiencies.
-During these audits, examine the locations of planned roadside obstacles as well as protective safety devices, signs, striping, detours, falsework, temporary railing, attenuators, and clear recovery zones.
-Retain documentation of these audits in Category 6, “Safety,” of the project records.
+Periodic project safety reviews should note deficient areas and provide recommendations for the contractor to correct those deficiencies.
+During these reviews, examine the locations of planned roadside obstacles as well as protective safety devices, signs, striping, detours, falsework, temporary railing, attenuators, and clear recovery zones.
+Retain documentation of these reviews in Category 6, “Safety,” of the project records.

 Frequently, the only exception to an otherwise clean roadside is a localized situation such as a partially completed drainage structure or a pile of rubble.
 Verify the contractor maintains an unobstructed roadside when work is not in progress.